 16th/17th c.
-Rare; age shown by old method of application of painted pigments on fabric over board; done by specially trained religious painters.
+Rare; age shown by old method of application of painted pigments on fabric over a board; done by specially trained religious painters.
 38” h.
 29” w. (framed dimensions)

 Thangka is a religious painting done by specially trained religious painters, very often a monk belonging to his order.
 These painters had to follow strict guidelines of religious painting set forth in treatise and tradition.
 They rarely condescended to paint furniture as they were trained to paint deities and mandalas, which were the focus for ritual and meditation.